gelnesr/AFCluster-2/README.md

 2. **Set up ColabFold locally:**

-   If you do not already have ColabFold isntalled, please follow the installation instructions from [localcolabfold](https://github.com/YoshitakaMo/localcolabfold):
+   If you do not already have ColabFold installed, please follow the installation instructions from [localcolabfold](https://github.com/YoshitakaMo/localcolabfold):

    ```bash
    # For Linux